-ECE 5150 - Research on Child Development ECE 5200 - Evidence-Based Practices ECE 5250 - Data-Driven Decision-Making ECE 5300 - Multiple Perspectives of Play and Learning ECE 6150 - Policies, Standards, and Regulatory Systems ECE 6200 - Legal and Advocacy Issues ECE 6250 - Early Childhood Program Evaluation ECE 6300 - Managing Fiscal and Human Resources in Early Childhood Education ECE 6350 - Grant Writing for the Discipline ECE 6400 - Strengths-Based Family Partnerships Sport Leadership and Management (SLM) Master of Science Curriculum Coordinator: Sandra R. Smith, Ph.D.
+- ECE 5150 Research on Child Development - ECE 5200 Evidence-Based Practices - ECE 5250 Data-Driven Decision-Making - ECE 5300 Multiple Perspectives of Play and Learning - ECE 6150 Policies, Standards, and Regulatory Systems - ECE 6200 Legal and Advocacy Issues - ECE 6250 Early Childhood Program Evaluation - ECE 6300 Managing Fiscal and Human Resources in Early Childhood Education - ECE 6350 Grant Writing for the Discipline - ECE 6400 Strengths-Based Family Partnerships Sport Leadership and Management (SLM) Master of Science Program Director: Patricia Davis, Ph.D.
 The sport industry has exploded over the past 15 years and has become increasingly more complex.
 This degree is meant to help students navigate those complexities by becoming efficient managers and leaders.
 The program aims to not only explore leadership and management theories, but put them to practical use.
 Students will analyze complex problems, help solve current issues for sport organizations, and collaborate to find creative solutions.
 This degree is meant for anyone currently working in, or hoping to work in professional sports, collegiate or high school sports or intramurals, as well as those in the public and non-profit recreation sectors.
 Incoming students may have an undergraduate degree in any subject area.
 Program Goals - Students will apply leadership principles, theory, and critical thinking skills in order to creatively solve leadership challenges. - Students will analyze the legal and ethical issues as they relate to sport and recreation applications. - Students will demonstrate sensitivity to the range of diversity issues that arise in the sports industry and the media. - Students will apply sound leadership and management skills when dealing with fiscal matters within the sports industry, professional sports organizations, and sporting venues.
-Program Format The program will employ a fall cohort model and a hybrid course delivery method.
-The hybrid method of delivery allows interested students to complete a majority of the classes online while still meeting on campus to interact with faculty and fellow students.
-On campus meeting times may vary among classes/professors, though faculty will provide specific meeting dates in a timely manner.
+Program Format The program will be delivered in an online format.
+Students will be required to have the necessary hardware and software and access to the Internet and Moodle in order to complete coursework.
 Program Prerequisites Applicants must possess a bachelor's degree (any major) from an accredited college or university with an overall GPA of 3.00 or higher.
 Tuition \$650 per credit.